Canon 1Ds Mark III vs Hasselblad X1D II

 The Hasselblad X1D II has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The 1Ds Mark III writes its imaging data to Compact Flash or SDHC cards, while the X1D II uses SDXC cards.
-The X1D II features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the 1Ds Mark III only has one slot.
+Both cameras feature dual card slots, which can be very useful in case a memory card fails.
 The X1D II supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the 1Ds Mark III cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark III and Hasselblad X1D II 50C and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.